 The fundamental driver behind this trend is that big companies have learned that M&A is the best way for them to grow.

 But even I was surprised to learn just how early Google wants to do acquisitions.

 Charles Rim, is one of the five most senior M&A professionals at Google worldwide.
 He did an interview for Corum’s online “M&A Class.”
 I am grateful to Corum for organizing this event and for posting the archive.
-(If you are interested, I’ve converted an excerpt to flash and posted it here.
-There is also a transcript here.)
+(The Corum archive does not seem to be available any longer, so I’ve re-posted below.
+There’s also a transcript here.)